Psypher1/css-reset/README.md

 # css-reset
-this is the reset i am using for css
+This is the the starting point I use when I am working with CSS as of 2025